lparandl/ML992/README.md

 ## Conclusion

-As shown above, by comparing different models, it can vividly be understood that the C-Support Vector Classification has the highest accuracy among others.
+As shown above, by comparing different models, it can vividly be understood that the C-Support Vector Classifier has the highest accuracy among others.
-( Regularization parameter equal to `1E5` and kernel type `rbf`.)
+(Regularization parameter equal to `1E5` and kernel type `rbf`.)

 ## Note:
 Further work is to implement the [`NBSVM`](https://github.com/sidaw/nbsvm) model.
 According to the [article](https://github.com/sidaw/nbsvm/blob/master/wang12simple.pdf), performance can reach state of the art with higher accuracy.